sebastiano123-c/Esp32-cam-telemetry/README.md

 - altitude
 - battery
 - four channels of the controller (_e.g._ roll, pitch, throttle, yaw)
-- GPS latitude and longitude.
+- GPS latitude, longitude and UTC time.
 The browser update rate is about 100ms.

 # Talk with the drone